nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:function:: Direction direction() const

-			Cardinal direction if directional visibility is specified or omitted value if prevailing visibility is specified.
+			:returns:  Cardinal direction if directional visibility is specified or omitted value if prevailing visibility is specified.
 Automated stations may also report No Directional Variation if the station is not capable of providing directional visibility.

+		.. cpp:function:: Direction sectorBegin() const

+			:returns: Cardinal direction if sector of directions is specified.
+Currently always returns an ommitted value.

+		.. cpp:function:: Direction sectorEnd() const

+			:returns: Cardinal direction if sector of directions is specified.
+Currently always returns an ommitted value.

 	**Miscellaneous**